annennenne/causalDisco/README.md

 ## TODO

+- Make examples for each engine with using all possible arguments (alg settings).

 - Register a custom edge type for caugi to represent forbidden edges differently than normal directed edges.
 Would simplify plotting logic and easier to extend later.